ashleemboyer/ashleemboyer/src/posts/2019-09/udemy-needs-to-review-courses-and-vet-instructors.md

 ---
 title: Udemy Needs to Review Courses and Vet Instructors
 date: 2019-09-16
-description: "Udemy needs to do better to ensure the safety of the public."
+description: 'Udemy needs to do better to ensure the safety of the public.'
 image: https://firebasestorage.googleapis.com/v0/b/ashleemboyer-2018.appspot.com/o/images%2Fudemy%2Fudemy.png?alt=media&token=fe3eb82c-57b6-490a-9ea5-723133bba439
 alt: "Header reading the this blog post's title.
 The background is a large lecture hall with light brown, wooden chairs and white walls."
 ---